Pierce Elementary Volunteer Opportunity Guide

 A great way to spend the day outside with the students.
 Lots of parent volunteers are needed to host a field day station.
 Event is typically held on a Friday in June.

-A wide range of ways to get involved in this Wellness event - collecting sponsorships, helping stuff goody bags for the Pierce students, helping on the day of the event, etc. This event typically takes place on a Friday morning in late September/early October.
+A wide range of ways to get involved in this Wellness event - collecting sponsorships, helping stuff goody bags for the Pierce students, helping on the day of the event, etc. This event typically takes place on a Friday morning in Spring.
 Students K - 5 all participate.

 Spring Book Exchange: